How honest can applicants be?

-The recruiting coach and interim recruiting manager Henrik Zaborowski made it clear in his comment that one should see job interviews rather as a non-committal acquaintance.
-And also explains how this should look:
+The recruiting coach and interim recruiting manager Henrik Zaborowski made it clear in a comment that interviews should rather be seen as a non-binding meeting.
+And also explains immediately what it should look like:

 Does that mean for the Company: Give applicants the opportunity to talk to your staff before they even want to apply.
 And for the applicants: Use your networks and talk to people, not roles!
 And do not be afraid of openness.
 Otherwise you will end up in jobs and corporate cultures that do not suit you.